Skip to main content

 Diagnosis - Heavy periods

-• your medical history, including the contraception you use and the last time you had a cervical screening test
+• your medical history, including the contraception you use and the last time you had cervical screening

 • what your bleeding is like - for example, how long your periods last and how often you need to change sanitary products

-• any related symptoms you have, like period pain or bleeding between periods
+• any related symptoms you have, like bleeding between periods or period pain

 • what effect your bleeding is having on your everyday life